 Central is a campus community focused on students and their educational development.
 The low student/faculty ratio allows for close interaction with faculty and individual attention to students.
 The average undergraduate class size is 19; no classes are taught by graduate students.

 The faculty serve as teachers, mentors, advisers, and research partners with students.
 Central's students have a variety of opportunities to do individual research with the guidance of a faculty member, both during the year and over the summer.
 The University has an annual research day at which students of all disciplines can present their research or creative activity.
 The University awards travel support for the best work in each academic area so that students can present their work at the national meeting of the National Council for Undergraduate Research.

 Central also has a robust commitment to community service.
 The Center for Community Engagement and Social Research brings together the important work of community engagement and applied research.
 Integrating teaching, research, and service through community engagement is essential.
-The Center provides opportunities for students to engage in multiple experiential learning opportunities; for faculty to develop scholarship with a community focus; and for our community to work with Central to address their most pressing needs.
-In 2016, the Community Engagement Committee of the Faculty Senate was awarded the first CT Campus Compact Campus Leadership Award in recognition of its efforts to foster more community engagement activity by Central faculty and students.
+The Center provides opportunities for students to engage in multiple experiential learning opportunities; for faculty to develop scholarships with a community focus; and for our community to work with Central to address their most pressing needs.
 Central is also recognized by the Carnegie Foundation for the Advancement of Teaching as a Community Engagement Institution.

 Reflecting demographic changes in Connecticut, Central has an increasingly diverse campus.
 The largest student body from minoritized groups are Hispanic/Latino (19 percent), Black/African American (13 percent), and Asian (5 percent).
 Hispanic/Latino students and Black/African American students now make up 37.8 percent of the incoming freshmen class; this represents almost a nine percent increase in five years.
-Of the +850 faculty, almost 50 percent are full-time and 21 percent are people of color.
-In addition, there are just over 600 full-and part-time staff, of which about 27 percent are people of color.
+Of the 850+ faculty, almost 50 percent are full-time, and 21 percent are people of color.
+In addition, there are approximately 600 full-and part-time staff, of which about 27 percent are people of color.